-- Describe ways of experiencing English media/culture in Münster - Follow, in the original English version, a popular TV programme or series which reflects the target community's national consciousness or culture.
+- Follow a popular TV programme or series in English which reflects the target community's national consciousness or culture.
 This may, for example, be a period drama or even a sitcom produced in your target culture.
 Which topics are touched on and how are they depicted?
 Do you see similarities to your own cultural background? - Choose one topic currently under debate in the anglophone media.
-Would you expect the same kind of media coverage in Germany?
+Is the media coverage in Germany similar?
 Why?
 Why not?
 What makes this topic relevant in your opinion? - Listen to an anglophone radio station.
-What tastes in popular music seem to predominate?
+Which tastes in popular music seem to predominate?
 To what extent does this reflect the various influences of cultural diversity within the target culture?
-How does it compare to your experience of music?

-Collate and describe several examples of advertising in the target community.
+How does it compare to your experience of music? - Collate and describe several examples of advertising in the target community.
 Explain and analyse what they communicate about aspects such as citizenship, identity, ethnic and racial communities or, more generally, the notion of belonging.
 How does the country of your choice market itself internationally?
 Is there a specific image that is communicated to attract tourists?